SECURA Insurance

-SECURA Insurance is a mutual insurance company in the United States that offers property and casualty insurance through independent insurance agents in 14 states.
-The company focuses on insurance for businesses, homes and autos, farms, non-profit organizations, and special events.
-The company headquarters is located in Fox Crossing, Wisconsin, with an additional office located in Middleton, Wisconsin.
-SECURA employs approximately 700 people.
+SECURA Insurance is a mutual insurance company in the United States that offers property and casualty insurance through independent insurance agents in 13 states.
+The company provides insurance for businesses, farms, nonprofit organizations, and special events.
+The company headquarters is located in Fox Crossing, Wisconsin.
+SECURA employs approximately 1000 people.

 In 2019, SECURA moved their headquarters to a new building in Fox Crossing, about 3.75 mi west of the old location in Appleton.